Module 2 of 5

 Hallucination (Confabulation)

 The generation of confident, well-structured text that is factually incorrect, unsupported, or fabricated.
-Language models do not “know” whether their outputs are true: they produce text that is statistically plausible given the context.
 Post-training can make hallucinations more dangerous: RLHF trains the model to produce authoritative-sounding responses, which means fabricated claims may be delivered with the same confidence as accurate ones.
 For research, this means model outputs should never be treated as ground truth without independent verification.

 For research: when a model gets a classification wrong, the problem is usually a capability limitation from pre-training or a prompting issue, not a post-training failure.
 Post-training determines the format (one-word answer vs. paragraph), the style (hedged vs. confident), and the boundaries (comply vs. refuse).
 It does not determine the accuracy.